 The price of the tour includes accommodation in a twin room.

-If you are a solo traveler, you will be sharing the room with another like-minded traveler from the group.
-We always try to group people of same gender and age together but note that this isn’t always possible.
+If you are a solo traveler, you will share the room with another like-minded traveler from the group.

 Ending point: Semey